ivyfong/Web-Visualizations/README.md

 # Web Visualizations

 ## **Objective:**
 The objective of this project is to create a website with Bootstrap to show how the weather changes as you approach the equator (latitude vs. maximum temperature, humidity, cloudiness, and wind speed).
-The visualizations created in the previous WeatherPy project and the source data used are presented along with a description of the observed trends.
+The visualizations and the source data are presented along with a description of the observed trends.

 The website has a navigation menu at the top of each page and each page is responsive.
 The website contains 7 pages including:
 * Landing page with an explanation of the project.